ILIAS-eLearning/ILIAS/src/UI/doku/processes.md

 ## Introduction of new UI-Components

-This process describes the introduction of new KS-entries from the idea to the inclusion in the trunk.
+This process describes how new UI-Components are introduced to the trunk.
+As the UI-Components are coupled to entries in the Kitchen Sink, this also describes how a new entry is introduced to the Kitchen Sink.

+1. **Showcase UI-Component**
+	* in edge or another installation available in JF
+	* what are the requirements?

 ## Implementation of UI-Components